Interior House Painting From Oil to Acrylic

 Don’t Be Cheap with the Paint

 Don’t use cheap trim paint.
 You will not be happy if you do.
-Cheap trim paints tend to hold more dust and loose their natural sheen sooner.
+Cheap trim paints tend to hold more dust and lose their natural sheen sooner.

 Choose the Right Finish

-In addition to choosing a paint color, there are finishes you can choose.
-Your choice of finish will depend on which rooms you’re painting, the finish that you are painting over and the style or overall feel of the home.
+In addition to choosing a paint color, there are finishes you can choose from as well.
+Your choice of finish will depend on which rooms you’re painting, the finish that you are painting over, the style, or the overall feel of the home.

 Final Tips for Applying Sherwin Williams Paints